ArcanaFramework/arcana/docs/source/data_model.rst

 Different data spaces are defined in Arcana by subclassing the :class:`.DataSpace` enum.
-Enum members define both the dimensions of the space and also the combinations of these dimension (into planes/sub-spaces if you will) that make up the possible "frequencies" data can occur at.
+Enum members define both the dimensions of the space and also the combinations of these dimensions (subspaces to extend the analogy) that make up the possible "frequencies" data can occur at.
 For example, the :class:`.ClinicalTrial` has the dimensions of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID, and longintudinal timepoint.
-These dimensions can be combined to give all the possible frequencies data can exist at within the dataset (per):
+These dimensions can be combined to give all the possible frequencies data can exist at within the dataset, i.e. (per):

 * **group** (group)
 * **member** (member)